 The destruction of the galleon

 In early November (possibly the 5th), after having spent over a month anchored in Tobermory Bay, the San Juan de Sicilia blew up.
 Records from the Privy Council of Scotland stated that the Spanish ship was destroyed at ‘the instigation of Lachlan Mor’.
 It is possible that Lachlan Mór ordered the vessel to be destroyed since he had links with Elizabeth I. The official Spanish report of the event states that while the crew were taking off the ship’s gunpowder there was an explosion which blew off part of the forecastle, throwing it to the shore.
-The ship then burnt and later sank.
+The ship then burned and later sank.
 Two men were on the forecastle at the time of the explosion and were carried with it.
 Both survived.
 One of the men was Dr Beaton, Lachlan Mor’s physician who had been one of the hostages.
 Another theory is that a merchant who helped supply the galleon, John Smollet from Dumbarton, intentionally blew the ship up.
 He is believed to have been an agent for Elizabeth I of England’s spymaster, Sir Francis Walsingham.
 Another version of the event has one of the Maclean hostages sabotage the ship by detonating the gunpowder barrels in the magazine when the Spanish began to set sail without releasing them.

 Over 50 Spanish soldiers were ashore at the time of the blast and Lachlan Mór retained them in his service for another year.
 The soldiers along with the survivors of the galleon were released the following year and made their way to Edinburgh before they returned to Spain.